Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 #### Create the Custom Middleware

-On the server, we're going to create a module that will export a custom middleware function that:
+On the server, we'll create a module that exports a custom middleware function responsible for:

-1. Checks if there's a token in the headers of the HTTP request.
+1. Checking if there's a token in the headers of the HTTP request.
 For additional flexibility, we'll also check for a token being sent in the query string or the body of the request.
-2. Verifies the token is valid and hasn't expired.
+2. Verifying the token is valid and hasn't expired.
-3. Decodes the token to obtain the user data from its payload.
+3. Decode the token to obtain the user data from its payload.
-4. Then finally, adds the user payload to the Express request object
+4. Adding the user payload to the Express request object

 First, let's create a module file for the middleware function: